Last Updated: March 1, 2015

 n.
 Use an External-Facing Service to sell, distribute or promote drug paraphernalia;

 o.
-Use an External-Facing Service, or any interfaces provided with an External-Facing Service, to access any other service, information, applications or websites in a manner that violates the terms for use of or access to such service, information, applications or websites.
+Use an External-Facing Service, or any interfaces provided with an External-Facing Service, to access any other service or website in a manner that violates the terms for use of or access to such service or website.

 Each customer must comply with any notices received under Title II of the Digital Millennium Copyright Act of 1998 (Section 512 of the U.S. Copyright Act) (the “DMCA”), publicly display a description of its notice and takedown process under the DMCA on its instance of the External-Facing Services, and comply with that description.

-If Raw Engineering receives a notice alleging that material on a customer’s instance of an External-Facing Service infringes another party’s copyright, Raw Engineering may disable that customer instance of the External-Facing Service.
+If Built.io LLC receives a notice alleging that material on a customer’s instance of an External-Facing Service infringes another party’s copyright, Built.io LLC may disable that customer instance of the External-Facing Service.